|Isle of Man||Italy|

 Yes.
 It is the government’s policy to maintain the sanctions lists so they are the same as those designated by HM Treasury in the UK.

-Corporate entities acting in breach of financial sanctions can also commit a criminal offence and be liable to an unlimited fine.
-Where an offence has been committed by a corporate body and is proven to have been committed with the consent or connivance of, or neglect on the part of, a director, manager, secretary or similar officer of the corporate body, or any individual who was purporting to act in any such capacity, that individual, as well as the corporate body, is guilty of an offence and can be imprisoned or fined.
+Bodies corporate, partnerships and unincorporated associations acting in breach of financial sanctions can also commit a criminal offence and be liable to an unlimited fine.
+Where an offence has been committed by any such entity and it is proven to have been committed with the consent or connivance of, or neglect on the part of, any officer, which includes but is not limited to a director, manager, secretary, registered agent, partner, member (where members manage the affairs of the entity) or similar officer, or any individual who was purporting to act in any such capacity, that individual, as well as the relevant entity, is guilty of an offence and can be imprisoned or fined.

-Any individual found guilty of an offence under the Anti-Terrorism & Crime Act 2003 for dealings with a terrorist organisation is liable on conviction to imprisonment for up to 14 years and/or an unlimited fine.
+Any individual found guilty of an offence under the Anti-Terrorism & Crime Act 2003 for dealings with a terrorist organization is liable on conviction on information to imprisonment for up to 14 years and/or an unlimited fine.

 The main regulator is Customs and Excise, which acts as agent for the Treasury.